hayleymcilwrath/AAD118/README.md

 A perfect example of this is Caroline Bickfords horror cover designs.

 I love how every book cover different yet all similar in a house style.
 This is through colour.
-I like how she has only limited her self to 2 main colour's and this has a impact through her bookcovers.
+I like how she has only limited her self to 2 main colour's and this has a impact through her book covers.

 ![horror boobs](https://cloud.githubusercontent.com/assets/8985471/6644237/36f92988-c9aa-11e4-9cbd-05f5755bc571.png)